 Activities & Services at Lied Lodge

-Situated on the Arbor Day Farm, Lied Lodge gives easy access to many different attractions.
-You’ll get to enjoy many of the little footbridges throughout the woods on your way to Arbor Day Farms, which is only about a half-mile walk.
+On the Arbor Day Farm, Lied Lodge gives easy access to many unique attractions.
+You’ll get to enjoy many of the little footbridges throughout the woods on your way to Arbor Day Farm, which is only about a half-mile walk.

 One of our family’s favorite attractions is Tree Adventure.
-Over three acres, there are 11 different treehouses that are all connected.
-This means that you can travel to each treehouse via netting or a bridge in the canopy, all without ever touching the ground.
+Over three acres, there are 11 connected treehouses.
+This means that you can travel to each tree house within the Tree Adventure via netting or a bridge in the canopy, all without ever touching the ground.

 You can book tree climbing during your stay.
 If you’re not keen on climbing up the tree with ropes and harnesses, you can climb a rope instead.
 Or, you might find a pop-up tent where they’re doing face painting.

-After enjoying the Tree Adventure, be sure to pick some apples.
+After enjoying the Tree Adventure, be sure to pick some apples at Arbor Day Farm.
 Our favorites were the Jonagold apples, which are enormous!
 You can buy bags to pick the apples, and there’s even a station for you to wash your hands when you’re done.
 Don’t forget to swing by the greenhouse to get your free tree sapling to plant once you get home!

 Lied Lodge also has spa services for your enjoyment.
 These include foot reflexology, Swedish massages, and body treatments.
 Their hours are limited, so you’ll want to inquire about special accommodations outside of regular hours if you can’t make an appointment then.

-There are several dining options to consider at Lied Lodge.
+There are several on site restaurant options to consider at Lied Lodge.
 The main restaurant is Timbers, and you can enjoy your meal inside or on the patio.
 We were so grateful to see an outside option because it can be a nightmare to eat at a restaurant with our little guy, who has sensory processing disorder and autism.

 When you order at Timbers, you’ve got to have the gnocchi with smoked corn cream, and the Bohling Farms 8 oz American Wagyu burger.
 It has a brioche bun, bourbon-candied TD Niche pork belly, smoked cheddar, and caramelized onions.
 While the meat itself is good, the toppings were delicious enough by themselves!
 We ate at Timbers twice during our stay, and Kennedy got the crab cake appetizer both times to keep to herself since she enjoyed them so much.

 While there, be sure to stop at the Apple House Market to grab an apple pie and a gallon of apple cider.
-It’s seriously the best apple cider I’ve ever had, and I’m gutted that after finishing half of the gallon we realized by the time we got home that we forget the rest in the fridge of our room!
-Don’t make that mistake—it’s far too good to leave behind.
+It’s seriously the best apple cider I’ve ever had.

 Location: 2700 Sylvan Rd., Nebraska City, NE 68410